chiphuyen/ml-interviews-book/answers/chapter8.md

 1. [E] What is the role of zero padding?
     Zero padding is the process of adding zeros to the edges of the input.
 One reason for this is to enforce a certain size to the output of the convolution.
 Another benefit of zero padding is that more edge pixels will be included in the convolution and therefore more information will be captured.
 1. [E] Why do we need upsampling?
 How to do it?
     Upsampling is needed to restore the desired resolution after downsampling.
-There are different technicques for upsampling, some are independent of the input data.
+There are different techniques for upsampling, some are independent of the input data.
 For example, Nearest Neighbors, Interpolation or Bed of Nails.
 All these methods involve copying some of the input values or filling in zeros in some postions.
 Another technique is called Transposed Convolutions which involves striding a kernal on the downsampled image.
 To elaborate, each element in the input is multiplied with each element in the kernal and the overlapping results are summed up.
 The striding kernal is learned during training so unlike the other techniques it is dependant on the data.
     Here's an article with illustrations of these techniques: https://towardsdatascience.com/transposed-convolution-demystified-84ca81b4baba
 1. [M] What does a 1x1 convolutional layer do?
     It's used as a dimensionality reduction method to reduce the number of feature maps before applying expensive convolutions in the further layers.
 1. Pooling.
     1. [E] What happens when you use max-pooling instead of average pooling?
-        All the features from the filter are considered and passed to the next layer.
+        In avertage pooling, all the features from the filter are considered and passed to the next layer.
 This results in a smoother image compared to the output of max pooling which detects the sharp and brighter pixels.
     1. [E] When should we use one instead of the other?
-        If the input images are objects with a dark background and we are interested in detecting the foreground objects, max-pooling is better
-    1. [E] What happens when pooling is removed completely?
         It depends on the task and objective.
 Average pooling will include all the features in the feature map whereas max pooling has data loss and only considers the highest values and misses out on the other details related to the rest of the image.
 If the task is to detect edges for example, max pooling is a better choice.
+    1. [E] What happens when pooling is removed completely?
+        Increased computation complexity: Without pooling, the model would have to compute activations for all neurons in the feature maps, leading to an increase in the number of computations and time required to process an input.

+        Increased memory usage: The model would need to store activations for all neurons in the feature maps, leading to an increase in memory usage.

+        Loss of spatial invariance: Pooling is used to reduce the spatial resolution of feature maps, which helps to make the model invariant to small translations and rotations in the input.
+Without pooling, the model would be sensitive to small variations in the input.
     1. [M] What happens if we replace a 2 x 2 max pool layer with a conv layer of stride 2?
         Replacing a 2x2 max pool layer with a convolutional layer with a stride of 2 would result in the same spatial downsampling of the feature maps.
 However, the main difference is that a convolutional layer also learns to extract features from the input data, while a max pooling layer only performs spatial downsampling.
 Also, the conv layer adds to the number of learnable parameters while max pooling doesn't.
 1. [M] When we replace a normal convolutional layer with a depthwise separable convolutional layer, the number of parameters can go down.
 How does this happen?
 Give an example to illustrate this.